 Best Dog Dematting Tool…?

 For mats that are more than mild and can’t be easily brushed out, you may have heard that you can use dematting tools to remove mats.
-These are products that slice through mats, and are theoretically fine to use if the matted dog hair isn’t severe.
+These are tools that slice through mats, and are theoretically fine to use if the matted dog hair isn’t severe.

 While effective, please keep in mind that dematting tools can cause damage similar to split ends on humans.
 This can actually contribute to even worse hair matting.
 They are also highly dangerous as they are super sharp and can easily cut you or your dog.
 The last thing you want is a relatively harmless issue to turn into an Emergency Room visit for either of you.